fernandootoni/FernandoOtoni/README.md

   <img align="center" alt="mongodb" src="https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white" />
 </div><br/>

+## About me
-### Technology enthusiast passionate about creating innovative software solutions.
+Technology enthusiast passionate about creating innovative software solutions.
 With extensive experience in programming and deep knowledge of various technologies, he is dedicated to building cutting-edge applications that can positively impact people's lives. my experience in web development combined with a passion for learning and exploring new technologies makes me a great addition to any tech team.
 Always looking to continually strive to improve my skills as a developer!

 ## Latest projects
 - [My Library - Node React MongoDB](https://github.com/fernandootoni/My-Library)